History of AEK Athens F.C.: 1987–88 season

 AEK returned to Nea Filadelfeia Stadium.
 Håkan Sandberg departed, while Giorgos Savvidis, Henrik Nielsen, Vasilios Vasilakos and Georgios Koutoulas arrived.
-Todor Veselinović was hired for the position of the coach.
-AEK were in the title race, with their only contenders being AEL.
-After the victory of AEL over Panathinaikos, their footballer, Georgi Tsingov, was tested positive in a dopping test and the case was transferred to the courts becoming known as the "Tsingov case".
+Todor Veselinović was appointed as manager.
+AEK were in the title race, with AEL as their only serious challengers.
+After the victory of AEL over Panathinaikos, their footballer, Georgi Tsingov, was tested positive for doping and the case was referred to the courts and became known as the "Tsingov case".
 In the Cup, AEK reached the round of 16, facing Olympiacos.
-After the away 1–1, a scandal broke out on the eve of the rematch, as the former player of AEK, Dinos Ballis visited the hotel where the team were located with a bouquet for Theologis Papadopoulos and created suspicions that he was trying to bribe him.
-Olympiacos won the match by 1–3, eliminating them from the Cup and the story continued in courts.
-The Koskotas brothers of Olympiacos were accused of trying to bribe Papadopoulos and Vasilakos through Ballis, resulting in the punishment of only the latter for attempted bribery.
-In the "Tsingov case", AEL were initially punished with zeroing for the match, a 2-point deduction and punishment of the player, which brought AEK to the top of the table.
-AEL appealed with their fans rallied, resulting in the alteration of the regulation overnight and the return of the points, which led in their eventual conquest of the championship.
-In the last game of the season at Nea Filadelfeia, the tension between the ultras of the club and Andreas Zafiropoulos peaked, when the riot police invaded the ultra's stand which resulted in heated encounters, that led in his withdrawal from the presidency.
+After the away 1–1, a scandal broke out on the eve of the rematch, as the former footballer of AEK, Dinos Ballis visited the hotel where the club were staying with a bouquet for Theologis Papadopoulos, raising suspicions that he was attempting to bribe Papadopoulos.
+Olympiacos won the match by 1–3, eliminating them from the Cup and the case subsequently continued in court.
+The Koskotas brothers of Olympiacos were accused of trying to bribe Papadopoulos and Vasilakos through Ballis, with only the latter ultimately being punished for attempted bribery.
+In the "Tsingov case", AEL were initially awarded a defeat by default, a 2-point deduction and punishment of the footballer, which brought AEK to the top of the table.
+AEL appealed, with their supporters protesting, resulting in an overnight change to the regulation and the return of the points, which led to their eventual conquest of the championship.
+In the last matchday of the season at Nea Filadelfeia, the tension between the ultras of the club and Andreas Zafiropoulos reached its peak, when the riot police invaded the ultra's stand which resulted in heated encounters, that led in his withdrawal from the presidency.
 Henrik Nielsen with 21 goals finished the season as the league's top scorer.